UoYCS-plasma/GP2/README.md

 > ./GP2-compile -h /path/to/host-graph-file

-The last two options allow the user to compile a modified or new program while retaining a previously-built host graph, or to compile a new host graph with an existing program.
+The latter two options allow the user to compile a new program while retaining a previously-built host graph, or to compile a new host graph without destroying an existing program.

 Running